tytydraco/yessleep/out/An_Invasive_Species.md

 It sticks with you, that smell.
 The sickly sweetness of burnt flesh in the thick summer air.

-Last July, I was hired to clear-cut a patch of swampland in a nearby town.
+Late July, 2011.
+I was hired to clear-cut a patch of swampland in a nearby town.
 Nothing too unusual.
 It’s what I do.
 God, how I wish now that the company contracting my team had been a little more forthcoming in their job description.
 They must have known about her.
 How could they not?

 Once our work was done, the land would be bulldozed and paved over for a new suburban shopping center.
 And so the cycle of industry rumbles on.